interrogator/corpkit/README.md

 > **corpkit** is a module for doing more sophisticated corpus linguistics.
 It links state-of-the-art natural language processing technologies to functional linguistic research aims, allowing you to easily build, search and visualise grammatically annotated corpora in novel ways.

 The basic workflow involves making corpora, parsing them, and searching them.
-The results of searches are Pandas objects, which can be edited, visualised or exported in a lot of ways.
+The results of searches are [CONLL-U formatted](http://universaldependencies.org/format.html) files, represented as [pandas](http://pandas.pydata.org/) objects, which can be edited, visualised or exported in a lot of ways.
 The tool has three interfaces, each with its own documentation:

 1. [A Python API](http://corpkit.readthedocs.io)
 2. [A natural language interpreter](http://corpkit.readthedocs.io/en/latest/rst_docs/interpreter/corpkit.interpreter.overview.html)